-- Cross-listed graduate classes from other graduate programs.
-These are courses offered primarily for students in other graduate programs (e.g., history, English, childhood studies, psychology, etc.), but they also permit a small number of MALS students to enroll.
+- Graduate classes for MALS students and from other graduate programs.
+A few courses will be offered specifically for MALS students.
+Other courses are offered primarily for students in other graduate programs (e.g., history, English, childhood studies, psychology, etc.), but they also permit a small number of MALS students to enroll.

 - Cross-listed advanced undergraduate courses.
 Certain undergraduate courses that are 300-level and above will allow a small number of MALS students to enroll for graduate credit using a MALS course number.
 The majority of students in these classes will be undergraduates.
 MALS students taking such courses for graduate credit are generally expected to complete additional readings or assignments beyond what is required of undergraduate students.
 You may take no more than two courses in this category.
 (You will usually be able to identify cross-listed undergraduate classes by checking cross-listed course numbers.
 A MALS class that is cross-listed with a course that starts with 50 is probably an undergrad class.

 - Online MALS classes.
 An important part of the MALS experience is the actual face-to-face discussions that happen in graduate seminars.
 Online courses offer a different kind of educational experience that you are also welcome to try.
 For some students, distance from Rutgers and/or scheduling issues may make it difficult or impossible to take face-to-face MALS classes.
 Such students may choose to complete the degree entirely or almost entirely online.
 You should be aware that there is a smaller selection of on-line courses than face-to-face courses, though the number of on-line courses will be increasing in response to demand for those classes.

 - Graduate and undergraduate courses that are not cross-listed with MALS numbers may be eligible for MALS credit by special written permission of the MALS director.
 Such courses will count under the limits listed in above.